Guides enemiesweaponsgearpvpextraction

 The loadout that covers all threats

 Primary weapon: bring one of these.
-Hullcracker (top pick for armor penetration and rotor destruction), Dolabra (S-tier if you already own it; focused beam grounds Vaporizers, wide cone clears Shredder packs), or Wolfpacks (devastating against grouped ARC, but useless against shielded Vaporizers).
+Hullcracker (top pick for armor penetration and rotor destruction), Dolabra (S-tier if you already own it; focused beam tears into a grounded Vaporizer’s belly core, wide cone clears Shredder packs), or Wolfpacks (strong against grouped ARC, but useless against shielded Vaporizers).
 Check stats for all of these in the Weapon Database.

 Secondary weapon: Canto SMG for cost-effective close-range PvP on medium ammo, or Venator/Bobcat if expecting heavy Raider competition.